cbs-news-data/wildfire_watch/README.md

 ## Overview

 The **wildfire_watch** project provides real-time tracking of wildfires, focusing on monitoring fire locations, gathering incident data and visualizing it.
-It combines data from various sources, processes it, and outputs both geo-spatial data.

 ## Visualizations